digineo/triax-eoc-exporter/README.md

 This is a [Prometheus](https://prometheus.io/) exporter for [Triax EoC controllers](https://www.triax.com/products/ethernet-over-coax).

+It also includes proxy methods for reading the nodes list and naming nodes.

 ## Installation

 Use one of the ready-to-use [releases](https://github.com/digineo/triax-eoc-exporter/releases), or compile and install it using the Go toolchain: